What a pavement licence is, how can I apply for a pavement licence, and who regulates pavement licences.

 Before you apply for a Pavement consent you may wish to discuss your plans with Planning as planning permission may be required for the area.

 Yes.
-You can renew your consent online using the online form below:
+You can renew your consent using the form below:

 If nothing has changed in relation to your application please use the online form to renew your licence.